 Registered as a UNESCO World Heritage Site, Qal’at al-Bahrain, more commonly known as Bahrain Fort, is one of the best examples of the rich history of this island kingdom.
 Excavations of the past 50 years have revealed residential, commercial, public, and military structures all within the walls of the fort that is perched atop a 17 ½ hectare man-made hill.

 The adjoining museum displays over 500 artefacts in 5 exhibition halls and provides visitors with a fascinating insight into the evolution of the site since it was built in the 16th Century.
-An informative audio guide is also available to provide visitors with important information into this amazing piece of history.
+An informative audio guide is also available to provide visitors with important information about this amazing piece of history.

 Insider’s Tip: Visit the fort in the late afternoon to watch the sunset over the ruins.
 As the fort is floodlit in the evening, the setting sun brings the colours of the structure out and makes for a very photogenic experience on all holidays to Bahrain.